dgriff777/a3c_continuous/README.md

 #A3C-GPU

-To train agent in BipedalWalkerHardcore-v2 environment with 32 different worker threads with new A3C-GPU:
+To train agent in BipedalWalkerHardcore-v2 environment with 32 different worker processes with new A3C-GPU:

 ```
 python main.py --env BipedalWalkerHardcore-v2 --workers 32 --gpu-ids 0 1 2 3 --amsgrad True --model CONV --stack-frames 4